hbowie/rs500blog/album notes/Back in the USA.md

 Image:  back-in-the-usa.jpg

-Status: 4 - In Work
+Status: 9 - Published

+Pub Date: 15 Dec 2019

 Seq:    446

+Brian:

+A great, fun party or road trip album.
+Easy to imagine the Stooges partying with and being inspired by these guys in Detroit.
+I imagine this band was a little less produced and polished in person.
+Must have been a blast.
+Track pick “Back In The USA”.
+It may not be an original, but I love how these guys went after this Check Berry song.

 Charlie:

 Easy album I love it.
 Fun and energetic.
-Favorite song was “teenage lust”
+Favorite song was “teenage lust”.

 Body: